necauqua/mcmod-workflow/readme.md

 # mcmod-workflow

-This is a (relatively) simple shared GitHub Actions workflow for my mods.
+This is a (relatively) simple shared GitHub Actions workflow I use for my mods.

-It is used in conjunction with [necauqua-mod](https://github.com/necauqua/necauqua-mod) to automatically build and publish my mods on CurseForge, GitHub releases, as well as to push the Maven artifacts to [my repo](https://maven.necauqua.dev) and to the GitHub Packages.
+It is used in conjunction with actions from [necauqua/changelogs](https://github.com/necauqua/changelogs) to automatically generate a changelog and `updates.json` file (and store them in the wiki repo), as well as to automatically build and publish my mods to all the things: GitHub Releases, CurseForge, Modrinth, maven.necauqua.dev and GitHub Packages (also Maven).

-Also, it generates an update.json file for Forge and a human-readable changelog from a basic format I use in the commit bodies and stores them in the hidden wiki repository of the mod.